Social media

 Please get in touch at michal.a.kawecki@gmail.com, or alternatively please use the form below.

-He also collaborated with graduates of Film School in Lodz which resulted in two animations that were premiered at the festivals around the world. [achievements]
+He also collaborated with graduates of the Film School in Lodz, resulting in two animations that premiered at over 60 festivals around the world.
+He is a laureate of several international and national composition competitions, prestigious awards and scholarships.

 Michał completed MA in Opera Making & Writing (2021) and MMus in Composition (2020), both with distinction, at the Guildhall School of Music & Drama.
 He is a graduate of the Academy of Music in Lodz, where he obtained two Bachelor’s degrees – in Composition (2018) and Theory of Music (2019).
 He has also completed MMus in Composition (2021) at the Academy of Music in Lodz with an honorary title 'Primus in Artibus', awarded to the best graduate.